You are using Exclaimer Cloud and would like to know more about how Dark mode can affect email signatures.

 Unfortunately, we cannot override the dark mode settings ourselves, but there are recommended steps you can take to ensure the signature works correctly.

-- Avoid background colours where possible; white can become black, and black can become white, as though they are inverted.
-Anything off-white can become grey.
+- Avoid background colors where possible; white can become black, and black can become white, as though they are inverted.
+Anything off-white can become gray.

 - Use images with a transparent background to allow the background to show through the image.

 - If text is used as an image, it is recommended to add a white stroke to the text within the image before adding it to the template.